the1lab/1lab/src/Data/Set/Material.lagda.md

 ```
 -->

-We can define a 'constructor' for `V`{.Agda} which takes the supremum of
+We can define a "constructor" for `V`{.Agda} which takes the supremum of
 an embedding into `V`{.Agda}.
 We could then go on to show that
 `supⱽ`{.Agda} actually *does* generate `V`{.Agda}, i.e. exhibit an
 induction principle saying that covering `supⱽ`{.Agda} suffices to cover